netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 Booking additional services
 ---------------------------

-The available services as well as preferred days and preferred times depend on the actual shipping address and country.
+The available services as well as preferred days depend on the actual shipping address and country.
 The DHL Parcel Management API is used for this during the checkout process.
 Unusable services will be hidden in the checkout automatically.